Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 Best TimeSpring (March–May) and Autumn (September–November)

-Over eight days you'll follow one of Nepal's most dramatic routes on two wheels, from Pokhara through Jomsom and Marpha to the sacred temple of Muktinath, then on through Kagbeni before looping back.
+Over eight days, you'll follow one of Nepal's most dramatic routes on two wheels, from Pokhara through Jomsom and Marpha to the sacred temple of Muktinath, then on through Kagbeni before looping back.
 This isn't a highway cruise.
 The roads are rough, the river crossings are real, and the altitude tops 3,700 metres.
-But that's exactly what makes it unforgettable.
+But that's precisely what makes it worth every kilometer.
 Every rider who's done this route says the same thing: nothing else comes close.

 • Ride through the Kali Gandaki Gorge, the deepest gorge on the planet, with Annapurna I (8,091m) and Dhaulagiri I (8,167m) towering on either side